cta-observatory/protopipe/docs/index.rst

 It is planned to migrate it to the CTAO-GitLab installation under the ASWG group repository (`link <https://gitlab.cta-observatory.org/cta-consortium/aswg>`__).

-Current performance is stored internally at `this RedMine page <https://forge.in2p3.fr/projects/benchmarks-reference-analysis/wiki/Protopipe_performance_data>`__.
+Current performance is stored internally at `GitLab <http://cccta-dataserver.in2p3.fr/data/protopipe/results/html/>`__.

 .. warning::
   This is not yet stable code, so expect large and rapid changes.